 Along with Schuon and Guenon, Coomaraswamy is regarded as one of the three founders of perennialism or the “Traditionalist School.”
 Yet his writings are very different from those of Guenon, exhibiting more scholarship.
-Guenon neglected Buddhism, but Coomaraswamy integrated this factor.
+Guenon neglected Buddhism, while Coomaraswamy integrated this factor.
 Guenon dwelt primarily upon Christianity, Islam, and Hinduism.
 He was critical of Buddhism as a Hindu heresy, having been misled by some Hindus he had encountered.
 This drawback worried some of his acquaintances, including Schuon and Marco Pallis.
-It was not until 1946 that Guenon acknowledged the error.
+Not until 1946 did Guenon acknowledge the error.
 Pallis emphasised that there were many pages in the books of Guenon needing revision accordingly (Martin Lings, "Rene Guenon," Sophia Vol. 1 no. 1, 1995).

-Guenon had disowned being a philosopher, tending to support the caste dogmas of Hinduism, a gesture which has been viewed by some commentators as a serious flaw in his exegesis.
-Cf. Wikipedia Rene Guenon.
+Guenon disowned being a philosopher, tending to support the caste dogmas of Hinduism, a gesture viewed by some commentators as a serious flaw in his exegesis.
 Whereas Coomaraswamy moved at a tangent in his attempt to demonstrate the unity of Vedanta and Platonism.
 That was a difficult assignment, attended by some popular beliefs about Plato and the Greek Neoplatonists which have no secure basis.

 l to r: Ananda K. Coomaraswamy, Aldous Huxley